nterreri/thesis/report/appendix.md

 what the best *next state* is.
 Given the next observation, we compute the probability of emission of that observation from all the plausible states reachable from the current state.
-We then may want to do a harmonized average of these probabilities and the known state transition probabilites, in order to decide the next state (the next label for the user input in our case).
+We then may want to do a harmonized average of these probabilities and the known state transition probabilities, in order to decide the next state (the next label for the user input in our case).

 The problem that still needs to be addressed is how we determine the emission probability